oluyalireuben/MathMinds-Game/README.md

 Educational math game for grades 4-6, fostering a fun learning environment.
 Adaptive quizzes cover primary math topics.
 Engaging UI with vibrant visuals.
 Reinforce fundamental principles in an interactive way.

 ## How the Game works
-User has 30 seconds timer running, user has to solve maximum problems in 30 seconds.
+After successful registration and Login to the app, User chooses the task to perform on the main dashboard.
+After task selection, User has 30 seconds timer running, user has to solve maximum problems in 30 seconds.
 The score is recorded.